 Shadow Men by Bijoya Sawian, is a combination of a novella and two short stories, published by Speaking Tiger books.
-It is set in Shillong and it is the city, as much as the plot and characters that take center stage here.
+It is set in Shillong and it is the city, as much as the plot and characters that take centre stage here.

-She eventually finds herself in the crossfire of local violence and insurgency as she seeks to find why the man was killed and who were his killers.
+She eventually finds herself in the crossfire of local violence and insurgency as she seeks to find out why the man was killed and who were his killers.

-Matrilineal societies, cultural and geographic history, local traditions (the fourth chapter has an absolutely lovely description of tea time at 5 PM in Shillong) all weave into the narrative.
+Matrilineal societies, cultural and geographic history, and local traditions (the fourth chapter has an absolutely lovely description of tea time at 5 PM in Shillong) all weave into the narrative.

-In terms of the narrative there is an alternate PoV where every chapter begins with a context of the larger narratives interspersed with the personal journey of Raseel.
+In terms of the narrative, there is an alternate PoV where every chapter begins with a context of the larger narratives interspersed with the personal journey of Raseel.

-Shillong remains the true hero in these stories, as Bijoya Sawian draws the reader into a world of political clashes, communal problems but also warmth and heart, painting a picture at once real and surreal.
+Shillong remains the true hero in these stories, as Bijoya Sawian draws the reader into a world of political clashes, and communal problems but also warmth and heart, painting a picture at once real and surreal.